tamara-glazer/ml-pub-policy/README.md

-# Machine Learning Assignment 4 - Updated Pipeline
+# Final Machine Learning Pipeline (See: Assignment 4)
 Leverages a modular, extensible, machine learning pipeline to train a variety of models to predict if projects on DonorsChoose will NOT get fully funded within 60 days of posting.
 Calculates evaluation metrics to better understand